Key Takeaways

 Error code 550 5.7.509 indicates that the message was rejected because the sending domain failed DMARC checks and has a strict policy set to reject non-compliant emails.
 In other words, the domain has a DMARC policy of p=reject in place, and the email did not pass DMARC alignment.

+Getting DMARC for Outlook configured correctly is essential for resolving this error.
 You can verify your current DMARC setup using a DMARC record checker to see exactly what is published and whether it aligns with what Microsoft expects.

 550 5.7.23: SPF failure

 This code indicates the message was rejected due to an SPF failure.
-The receiving server found an issue with the sender’s SPF configuration, meaning the sending IP address is not listed as an authorized sender for the domain.
+The receiving server found an issue with the sender’s SPF configuration, meaning the sending IP address is not listed as an authorised sender for the domain.

 550 5.7.12: External sender blocked

-This error occurs when an email is rejected because it was sent from outside the recipient’s organization, and the recipient’s mailbox is configured to block messages from external senders.
+This error occurs when an email is rejected because it was sent from outside the recipient’s organisation, and the recipient’s mailbox is configured to block messages from external senders.
+It cannot be resolved by the sender directly and usually requires the recipient or their IT administrator to adjust the mailbox settings.

 Azure and Microsoft 365 Error Codes